PojavLauncherTeam/PojavLauncher/README.md

 Discord server: https://discord.gg/6RpEJda

 ## iOS version?
 - Impossible for directly run.
-RoboVM is AOT Compiler.

 ## Known issues (v2)
 - For many reports, Android 6 users can't run any Minecraft versions and error `ClassNotFoundException`.
 Confirmed in #237 #123 #55.
 Not confirmed in #217 #46 #21.